jonrhodes/koalas-north-coast-nsw/README.md

 # koalas-north-coast-nsw

-Repository for the analysis of koala survey data on the north coast of NSW
+This is the repository for the spatial statistical analysis of koala distributions for the north coast of New South Wales, Australia

+To fit the statistical models, do the following:

+- Unzip the code and data into your R workspace directory
+- Create a folder called "output"
+- Run the "fit.inla.models.R" script in R

+This code was developed using R version 4.0.2